regular/pull-buckets/README.md

     add(bucket, value)

 if bucket is `undefined`, creates a fresh bucket and throws the given value into it.
 Othereise, accumulate the value in the existing bucket.
+Should manipulate bucket object in-place whenever ppssible. pull-buckets will make a copy of the bucket before sending it out.

 Options: